rainsfordtm/conman/README.md

 #### 6.3.3 Understanding Hits and Tokens

-The `conman.concordance.Hit` object passed to the script is a list of `conman.concordance.Tokens` and has the following attributes:
+The `.hit` of the `annotator` object passed to the script is an instance of `conman.concordance.Hit`, which is a list of `conman.concordance.Token` objects.
+It also has the following attributes:
 + `hit.kws`: list of keywords
 + `hit.tags`: dictionary of all hit-level tags
 + `hit.ref`: reference from corpus